- Doctors & Departments

 - Research & Innovation

-Some children with congenital heart defects (heart conditions present at birth) have only one effective pumping chamber, a condition known as single ventricle heart disease.
+Some children with congenital heart defects (heart conditions present at birth) have only one effective pumping chamber.
+This is a condition known as single ventricle heart disease.

 Ours is the only program in a seven-state region dedicated to caring for all the health concerns for kids who have had a Norwood, Glenn and Fontan operation.
 This program is an innovative, new approach to the care of children who have had these procedures.

 Our team includes pediatric cardiologists who specialize in single ventricle heart disease.
-The other subspecialists on the team have a specific interest and clinical experience in single ventricle-related problems, and our multidisciplinary team allows us to provide care for all of a patient’s health concerns in one place.
+The other subspecialists on the team have a specific interest and clinical experience in single ventricle-related problems, and our multidisciplinary team allows us to provide care for all a patient’s health concerns in one place.